Ann Petry: Career

-Petry's first and most popular novel, The Street, was published in 1946 and won the Houghton Mifflin Literary Fellowship with book sales exceeding one million copies.
-She was featured in a brief All-American News film segment covering her winning the award.
+After the publication of Petry's short story “On Saturday the Siren Sounds at Noon” in the December 1943 issue of The Crisis, the story caught the notice of editors at Houghton Mifflin.
+They encouraged Petry to apply for the publisher's Literary Fellowship Award, which she went on to win in 1945.
+Petry featured in a brief All-American News film segment as a result.
+The award came with a $2,400 stipend and this allowed her to write and publish her first and most popular novel, The Street, in 1946.
+The book sold more than one million copies, immediately making Petry a household name.
+In the same year, her short story "Like a Winding Sheet" (first published in The Crisis) was included in The Best American Short Stories 1946 and its editor, Martha Foley, dedicates the anthology to Petry.

 Back in Old Saybrook in 1947, Petry worked on Country Place (1947), The Narrows (1953), other stories, and books for children, but they never achieved the same success as her first book.
 She drew on her personal experiences of the hurricane in Old Saybrook in Country Place.
 Although the novel is set in the immediate aftermath of World War II, Petry identified the 1938 New England hurricane as the source for the storm that is at the center of her narrative.

-One of her most impactful books, was the "Harriet Tubman," an outstanding biography on the life of the most famous conductor of the Underground Railroad.
+One of her most impactful books was Harriet Tubman, an outstanding biography on the life of the most famous conductor of the Underground Railroad.

-Petry was a member of the American Negro Theater and appeared in productions including On Striver's Row.
-She also lectured at University of California, Berkeley, Miami University and Suffolk University, and was Visiting Professor of English at the University of Hawaii.
+Petry also lectured at University of California, Berkeley, Miami University and Suffolk University, and was Visiting Professor of English at the University of Hawai'i at Mānoa.

-She died in Old Saybrook at the age of 88 on April 28, 1997.
+Petry died in Old Saybrook at the age of 88 on April 28, 1997.
 She was outlived by her husband George, who died in 2000, and her only daughter, Liz Petry.

-In November, 2018, Tayari Jones called for a revival of Petry's acclaim, writing that Petry "is the writer we have been waiting for, hers are the stories we need to fully illuminate the questions of our moment, while also offering a page-turning good time."
+In November 2018, Tayari Jones called for a revival of Petry's acclaim, writing that Petry "is the writer we have been waiting for, hers are the stories we need to fully illuminate the questions of our moment, while also offering a page-turning good time."
 In her home state of Connecticut, poet and activist, Jose B. Gonzalez has also led a movement to get Petry more recognition.